14 Best Answering Services for Small Business in 2026

 Best forHome services needing HIPAA/PCI compliance

 MAP Communications is a 36-year-old, employee-owned company out of Chesapeake, VA.
 Their standout credentials: HIPAA, HITRUST, and PCI-DSS certification.
-If you're in a regulated industry where call handling compliance isn't optional, MAP is one of the few answering services that can prove it.
+If you're in a regulated industry where call handling compliance isn't optional — like insurance agencies handling sensitive policyholder data or funeral homes where every call demands compassion and compliance — MAP is one of the few answering services that can prove it.
 They also have a dedicated home services vertical with custom scripts for plumbers, HVAC techs, and electricians.

 Pricing starts lower than Ruby or PATLive at $49/mo base, with 4 plans going up to $649/mo.
 But per-minute charges ($1.28–1.37/min) add up at real volumes.
 At 80 calls averaging 3 minutes each, you're looking at roughly $350/mo — still cheaper than Ruby, but 10x what you'd pay with an AI service like Claudessa.